lauedoucet/3D-TicTacToe/README.md

 which looks at the matrices to find either a winning move or block the player.

 # Learning outcomes
-Getting my feet wet with different C++ concepts and functionality
+Getting my feet wet with different C++ concepts and functionality.

 # TO-DO
+- Optimize the computer's game solving abilities
 - Implement a GUI
-- Optimize the computer's game solving abilities
 - Multiplayer?